 There is a long list of companies from Uber to Spotify and Goldman Sachs to Cisco.

-- High Throughput: It can easily handle a large volume of data when generating at high velocity is an exceptional advantage in favor of Kafka.
-This application lacks huge hardware.
-With the capacity to support message throughput at a frequency of thousands of messages per second.
+- High Throughput: It can easily handle a large volume of data when generating at high velocity is an exceptional advantage in Kafka’s favour.
+This application lacks huge hardware to support message throughput at a frequency of thousands of messages per second.

 - Low Latency: Low latency handling this high volume message generation.

-- Fault-tolerance: This feature is very useful, it has an inherent capability to be restricted by node built into a cluster.
+- Fault tolerance: This feature is handy; it has an inherent capability to be restricted by a node built into a cluster.

 - Durable: it is very durable in its operation and is so why many MNC’s are preferring to use Kafka.
 Talking of durability in operations, the messages cannot get lost in the long term.